Skip to main content

 In 1827, Georg Ohm published the relationship after years of experiments with metal wires and voltaic cells.
 He found current through a conductor scaled with the potential difference across it and inversely with a property he named resistance.
 Critics at the time dismissed it; it’s now the backbone of circuit design.

-The "Physics of Pressure" analogy fits well: voltage is electrical pressure, resistance is friction, and current is flow.
+The “pressure and flow” analogy fits well: voltage is electrical pressure, resistance is friction, and current is flow.
 Higher voltage pushes more charge; higher resistance chokes it.
 That mental model helps when sizing resistors or troubleshooting circuits.

 Voltage (V)